MITgcm/MITgcm/doc/getting_started/getting_started.rst

          %  make depend
          %  make

-While the four most common optfiles specified in :numref:`genmake2_optfiles` include support for the ``-omp`` option, many optfiles in :filelink:`tools/build_options` do not include support for multi-threaded executable builds.
+While the most common optfiles specified in :numref:`genmake2_optfiles` include support for the ``-omp`` option, some optfiles in :filelink:`tools/build_options` do not include support for multi-threaded executable builds.
-Check before using one of the less-common optfiles whether ``OMPFLAG`` is defined.
+Before using one of the less common optfiles, check whether ``OMPFLAG`` is defined.

-Note that one does not need to specify the number of threads until run-time (see :numref:`running_openmp`).
+Note that one does not need to specify the number of threads until runtime (see :numref:`running_openmp`).
 However, the default maximum number of threads in MITgcm is set to a (low) value of 4, so if you plan on more you will need to change this value in :filelink:`eesupp/inc/EEPARAMS.h` in your modified code directory.